Frequently Asked Questions

 A: No. Not all doctors offering Mohs surgery are fellowship trained.
-Dr. Cohen and Dr. (Green) Book are members of the American College of Mohs Surgery, which requires its members to successfully complete an extensive fellowship.
+Dr. Cohen is a member of the American College of Mohs Surgery, which requires its members to successfully complete an extensive fellowship.
 This fellowship involves at least one full year of training and hands-on experience provided by highly qualified instructors.

 Q: How do I know if Mohs surgery is right for me?